tensorflow/tensorflow/tensorflow/lite/tools/delegates/README.md

 *   `use_coreml`: `bool` (default=false) \
     Whether to use the [Core ML delegate](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/experimental/delegates/coreml).
     This option is only available in iOS.
+*   `coreml_version`: `int` (default=0) \
+    Target Core ML version for model conversion.
+The default value is 0 and it means using the newest version that's available on the device.

 ### External delegate provider
 *   `external_delegate_path`: `string` (default="") \